kit-clj/kit-clj.github.io/resources/md/guestbook.md

 ### Creating a controller for the guestbook

 We'll create a new controller that will be responsible for saving new messages in the database.
-Let's create a new namespace called `kit.guestbook.web.controllers.guestbook`, and add the following content to it:
+Let's create a new namespace called `kit.guestbook.web.controllers.guestbook`, this namespace should be placed in a corresponding file called `guestbook.clj` under the `src/clj/kit/guestbook/web/controllers/` folder.
+We'll add the following content to the namespace:

 ```clojure
 (ns kit.guestbook.web.controllers.guestbook